XavierJX/DB-of-PD/README.md

 # DB-of-PD
-Code and data for the paper "New Digital Biomarkers of Parkinson’s Disease with Wearable Multi-sensing Insoles"
+Code and data for the paper "Interpretable Quantification of Parkinson’s Disease with Wearable Multi-sensing Insoles"